webix-hub/docs/data/desktop/working_with_dates.md

 Either in the database or in data files dates can be stored in two ways: as **DateTime** objects or as **strings**.

 - DateTime objects should be formatted for adequate presentation.
 Otherwise, the output will be like "*Tue Nov 30 2010 00:00:00 GMT+0200*";
-- Strings can be either shown in the way thay are stored or converted to objects and then formatted.
+- Strings can be either shown in the way they are stored or converted to objects and then formatted.

 {{note
 Only DateTime objects defined with the **new Date();** method are subject to formatting since it presupposes "to-string" conversion.
 Strings should be converted beforehand.